 - It is used to treat fungal infections.

-- Get your child an eye exam if he/she is on this drug for a long time.
-Talk with your child’s doctor.
+- Have an eye exam if you are on this drug for a long time.
+Talk with your doctor.

 - An unsafe heartbeat that is not normal (long QT on ECG) has happened with this drug.
 Sudden deaths have rarely happened in people taking this drug.
 Talk with the doctor.